RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/early_february_check_in.md

 to packaging the visibility system.
 I'd like to explore those priorities today.

 When do we consider a thing finished?
 When it _can_ be used for its intended purpose at least one time?
-When it meets some performace goal?
+When it meets some performance goal?
 When it is accessible to some percentage of potential users?
 When it turns a profit?
 When we run out of time?

 When we're working on a design and we hit upon a knot of open-ended questions like that, one pragmatic technique